nhathivuong/wearntech/README.md

 ## Meet your Product Manager!

-Each team has been assigned a product manager!
+YYour instructor will operate as your product manager!
 - This person is in charge of answering questions, guiding you and basically preventing everything from falling apart!
 - This person will be directing a team stand-up every day.
     - A stand-up is a meeting that lasts around 10 to 15 minutes where each member of the team updates the PM (and other members) about their progress or problems they're facing.